gautamnaik1994/personal-website/_data/projects/project-covid-dashboard.md

 ---
 <!--StartFragment-->

-Simple Covid Tracker built using Python, Plotly and Dash
+Simple Covid Tracker that shows the daily infection, recovered, and death count of India in various graphical formats.
+Takes little time to load as it uses the free tier of Heroku server.

 <!--EndFragment-->